sous-chefs/mariadb/README.md

 foo=bar
 ```

-If the value start with a '#', then it's considered as a comment, and the value is printed as is (without the key)
+In another example, if the value start with a '#', then it's considered as a comment, and the value is printed as is (without the key):

-Example:
 ```ruby
 mariadb_configuration 'fake' do
   section 'mysqld'